17 Best Waterfalls in New York

-Robert H. Treman State Park is home to 12 notable waterfalls, the most scenic of which is arguably Lower Falls.
+Robert H. Treman State Park is home to 12 notable waterfalls in New York, the most scenic of which is arguably Lower Falls.
 Also known as Enfield Falls (after the rugged, wooded gorge of the same name), this lovely waterfall offers visitors a fun-filled locale overflowing with adventure.

 Standing to the right of the falls, near the sparkling pool at its base, is a diving board.
 This fab feature literally adds a spring to your step as you launch yourself (via cannonball, swan dive, or front flip) into the cool water below.
 When you've dried off, hike along one of the park's nine miles of trails to enjoy the other falls and incredible views that will leave you breathless.

 Insider's tip: Don't miss nearby Lucifer Falls, a 115-foot waterfall also located in the park.
 It, too, boasts a natural pool to enjoy at its base.

 11. High Falls in Rochester